Yuvii2102/Core-Java-Projects/README.md

 ## 5. Constructor

+A Constructor is a special method in Java that is used to initialize objects.

 Special type of method which is used to initialize/create an object.

+Rules:
-Rules: 1) constructor and class name should be the same, 2) constructor doesn't contain return type, 3) constructor cannot be abstract, static or final.
+1) Constructor and class name should be the same
+2) Constructor doesn't contain return type
+3) Constructor cannot be abstract, static or final.
 Types: 1) default, 2) parameterized.
 A constructor cannot be overridden, but it can be overloaded.

 Watch this overloaded constructor in `Student.java`: